For a brief status of the established connections, execute:

 Peer fcXX:YYY section contains information about connection to a specific peer.

 If the second line contains

 tunnelled, that means that you have no direct connection to the peer - this negatively impacts latency and performance.
-This is most likely caused by restrictive firewall or symmetric NAT.
+This is most likely caused by restrictive firewall, symmetric NAT or beeing behing carrier-grade NAT (CGNAT).
 Here are some tips on how to fix it:

 conntrack -Fon Linux router or virtual machine host

 Otherwise, there will be a line containing